doctor-kaliy/bigint-optimized/README.md

 # bigint-optimized

+This is home assignment from my university's C++ course.

 **SO** and **CoW** optimizations are implemented in uint_vector, which is used in big_integer as a storage.

 Small String(SO for string): https://blogs.msmvps.com/gdicanio/2016/11/17/the-small-string-optimization